SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Evaluation

-We conducted a comprehensive and rigorous evaluation of \Coder\ and baseline models on both file-level and repository-level code completion tasks.
-Due to constraints in computational resources, we selected representative open-source models with Fill-in-the-Middle (FIM) capabilities that were released between 2024 and the first half of 2025.
+Due to constraints in computational resources, we selected representative open-source models with Fill-in-the-Middle (FIM) capabilities with size ranging from 6B to 8B that were released between 2024 and the first half of 2025.
 Models released earlier, such as CodeLlama-7b-hf\footnote{https://huggingface.co/codellama/CodeLlama-7b-hf} from 2023, were excluded.
-Additionally, we excluded models not specifically fine-tuned for FIM tasks, such as MagicCoder\footnote{https://huggingface.co/ise-uiuc/Magicoder-S-DS-6.7B}.
-All models were deployed on a single local H800 80G PCIe GPU, and inference was performed using VLLM version 0.9.1\footnote{https://github.com/vllm-project/vllm}.
 The final set of models used for comparison is as follows.

 \begin{itemize}